TeddyRandby/cgab/README.md

  - `~/gab/lib/libcgab(name).so`
  Files ending in the `.gab` extension are evaluated, and the result of the last top-level expression is returned to the caller of `:use`.
 Files ending in the `.so` extension are opened dynamically, and searched for the symbol `gab_lib`.
 The result of this function is returned to the caller.
 # Dependencies
-libc is the only dependency for the interpreter.
-However, some libraries (such as http and term) depend on some c libraries.
+libc is the only dependency.
 # Installation
 This project is built with `Make`.
 The `Makefile` expects some environment variables to be present.
 Specifically:
   - `GAB_PREFIX`: A place for gab to install data without root.
 This is for packages and other kinds of things.
 Something like `/home/<user>`
   - `GAB_INSTALLPREFIX`: Where gab should install itself - the executable, header files, libcgab, etc. Something like `/usr/local`
   - `GAB_CCFLAGS`: Additional flags ot pass to the c compiler.
 [Clide](https://github.com/TeddyRandby/clide) is a tool for managing shell scripts within projects. cgab uses it to manage useful scripts and build configuration.
 To configure and install with clide, run `clide install` and complete the prompts.
 If clide is unavailable, it is simple to just use make.
 To install a release build:
   1. `GAB_PREFIX="<path>" GAB_INSTALL_PREFIX="<path>" GAB_CCFLAGS="-O3" make build`
   2. `sudo make install`